ungleich/cdist/cdist/conf/type/__cdist_preos_trigger/man.rst

 REQUIRED PARAMETERS
 -------------------
-trigger-target
-    Target for trigger tool.
+trigger-command
+    Command that will be executed as a PreOS cdist trigger.

 OPTIONAL PARAMETERS
 -------------------
-trigger-tool
-    Tool that will be used for cdist triggering.
-By default, curl is used.
+None

 EXAMPLES